tmdtmd8588/beready-yolo/crawler_rad-haha/README.md

-Please cpy and past this.
+Please copy and past this.
 pip install -r requirements.txt